-21 http://midwestozonegroup.com/files/OTC_SAS_Presentation_AnnMtg_06112019.pdf
+18 http://midwestozonegroup.com/files/OTC_SAS_Presentation_AnnMtg_06112019.pdf

 This rulemaking proposes to lower allowable emission rates for SCCTs during the ozone season with the intention to lower NOx emissions from these sources, especially on high ozone days.
 To better understand the impact of SCCTs on the ambient air DEC used the Community Multiscale Air Quality Modeling system (CMAQ) to model one high ozone day.
-The high ozone day modeled was July 23, 2011 and the results demonstrated that old SCCTs located in New York State contributed 0.0048 ppm to downwind monitors that currently show nonattainment.
-With a protective ozone NAAQS, set at a level of 0.070 ppm, it is clear that these sources alone have the ability and potential to significantly impact attainment of the ozone NAAQS.22 (Emphasis added.)
+The high ozone day modeled was July 23, 2011 and the results demonstrated that old SCCTs located in New York State contributed 0.0048 ppm (4.8 ppb) to downwind monitors that currently show nonattainment.
+With a protective ozone NAAQS, set at a level of 0.070 ppm (70 ppb), it is clear that these sources alone have the ability and potential to significantly impact attainment of the ozone NAAQS.19 (Emphasis added.)

-These types of emission reduction programs must be implemented and taken into consideration first by the OTC prior to pursuing the control measures requested by the Maryland petition.
+These types of emission reduction programs must be implemented and taken into consideration first by the OTC prior to any recommendation of additional control measures on sources in upwind states.
 The failure of Maryland to address these legally mandated local control measures is another important reason to deny its CAA §184(c) petition.

 c.
-Mobile sources have the largest impact on monitored air quality in Maryland and the NYNA.
+Mobile sources have the largest impact on monitored air quality in the OTR.

-The Maryland CAA §184(c) petition erroneously implies that major stationary sources, including EGUs, in Pennsylvania are causing ozone air quality concerns in the OTR.
+The OTC Recommendation erroneously implies that major stationary sources, including EGUs, in Pennsylvania are causing ozone air quality concerns in the OTR.

-From the ozone source apportionment analysis using the 2017 EPA CSAPR platform, it is clear that even with considerably overestimated emissions levels for EGUs, the largest contribution to ozone impacts on the NYNA and Maryland problem monitors are from motor vehicles and area and non-road sources.23 The following charts are from the 2017 EPA CSAPR platform.
+From the ozone source apportionment analysis using the 2017 EPA CSAPR platform, it is clear that even with considerably overestimated emissions levels for EGUs, the largest contribution to ozone impacts on OTR problem monitors are from motor vehicles and area and non-road mobile sources.20 The following charts are from the 2017 EPA CSAPR platform.